On an extreme value law for the unipotent flow on $\mathrm{SL}_2(\mathbb{R})/\mathrm{SL}_2(\mathbb{Z})$: Hitting probabilities and the proof of Theorem part (1)

 For a given $(x, y) \in \Delta$, and $n \in \ZZ$, let $\ell_{n}$ be the line given by the parametric equation

-Note that $\ell_n$ is issued at a point in the second quadrant and has a positive slope.
+We first consider the case $n\geq 1$.
+In this case, note that $\ell_n$ is issued at a point in the second quadrant and has a positive slope.
 This implies that it cannot intersect the positive part of the $x$-axis. $ \mathcal{I}_{(x,y)}^n$ is defined by the intersection of $\ell_n$ and $\Delta$, a line and a triangle, and therefore it has to be a single interval, possibly a single point or the empty set.
 We will compute the values of $t$ that correspond to the intersection points between $\ell_n$ and the boundary of $\Delta$.
 We denote these two points by $A_n$ and $B_n$, see Figure 6.
 It thus follows that the intersection points $A_n$ and $B_n$, if they exist, are precisely the intersection of $\ell_n$ with lines $x=y$ and $ x=s$, respectively.
 Also, $\ell_n$ clearly intersects either both of these lines or neither.
 To determine $A_n$ we need to solve

 which holds for

 From here the coordinates of $A_n$ can be easily computed

 Clearly for $A_n$ to lie on $\Delta$ we need $0 < x_{A_n} \le s$.
 Since $(x,y)\in\Delta$, the inequality $x_{A_n} > 0$ clearly implies that $n \ge 1$.
 Moreover, if $n \ge 2$ we have